SIT. STAY. PLAY!

 Agility A offers an introduction to agility and agility equipment for new dogs and handlers.
 Dogs should know sit and down and be generally under control when off leash.
 Dog agility is a sport in which a handler directs a dog through an obstacle course in a race for both time and accuracy.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center

 Agility C is for dogs and handlers who have completed Agility B (or equivalent) and have learned the agility equipment and want to start focusing on the skills needed to run full courses.
 Dogs and handlers will polish basic handling moves, practice short sequences of obstacles and longer courses and continue to improve their equipment skills.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center

 Agility C/D is for dogs and handlers who have completed Agility C (or equivalent) and want to spend more time practicing their performance at this level before moving on to Agility D. Agility C/D offers advanced agility practice for dogs who know the equipment well and are ready to compete (or are already doing so).
 Students will work on skills and drills to enhance the working relationship between dog and handler.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center

 Agility D is for dogs and handlers who have completed Agility C (or equivalent).
 Agility D offers advanced agility practice for dogs who know the equipment well and are ready to compete (or are already doing so).
 Students will work on skills and drills to enhance the working relationship between dog and handler.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center

 Agility Skills and Drills

 Agility Skills and Drills is a class for dogs and handlers who have completed Agility B (or equivalent).
 If you are interested in improving specific skills needed to run agility courses then this could be the perfect class for you.
 We will tailor the drills to fit the dogs that attend.
-Seven-week, one-hour class at our Track & Training Center
+Eight-week, one-hour class at our Track & Training Center

-Advanced Canine Manners
+Canine Manners Refresher

 House Manners will help your dog put his best paw forward and develop polite behaviors in the home.
 Skills include getting on and off furniture when asked, giving polite greetings and waiting at doors.
 Seven-week, one-hour class